-Top 10 Bizarre Plants
+Top 10 Bizarre, Unusual and Weird Plants

-(Begonia maculata var. wightii)
+Begonia maculata var. wightii

 An impressive height of 3 to 4 feet provides a good view of this begonia’s striking leaves.
 The elongated-heart shape and ruffled edges make for lovely foliage, but the round, sparkly white spots steal the show.